zerocracy/words/md/faq.md

 Because all work is split into small [microtasks][microtasking], code is reviewed, tested, and integrated far [more often][CI] than in traditional workflows.
-This rapid, continuous feedback loop results in higher overall quality, fewer defects, and a healthier, more maintainable codebase.
+This rapid, [continuous][4builds] feedback loop results in higher overall quality, fewer defects, and a healthier, more maintainable codebase.

 <!--